Yuma Premises Liability Attorneys

 Fault in Premises Liability

-Determining fault is not always straightforward in a premises liability case.
+Determining fault is not always straightforward in a premises liability case, but our Yuma personal injury attorneys have the resources and know-how to properly handle these legal matters.
 Though you may be able to name the party you believe to be at fault, a closer look at the circumstances might reveal multiple parties who contributed to the accident.

 A defendant may also allege that a person or entity not named in the lawsuit is liable.
 For example, a plaintiff may claim that the owner of the building in which they were injured is at fault for the accident.
 That person, in turn, may claim that a maintenance contractor’s negligence caused the injury.
 That contractor could be named a “non-party at fault.”